Minimize Loss Through Enhanced Disposition Strategies

 Source: Property Preservation Executive Forum (Second Quarter 2020 Newsletter PDF)

-Created in 1987, Conveyance Without Clearance of Title (CWCOT) is an alternative property disposition strategy created by the U.S. Department of Housing and Urban Development (HUD).
+Created in 1987, Claims Without Conveyance of Title (CWCOT) is an alternative property disposition strategy created by the U.S. Department of Housing and Urban Development (HUD).
 CWCOT provides mortgagees with procedures for bidding and payment claims under the Single Family FHA Mortgage Insurance Program.

 Following the 2008 housing crisis, HUD adjusted its guidelines to give the CWCOT program more flexibility.
 The revised program allowed mortgage servicers to accept offers for less than the full debt owed on the loan by utilizing a HUD-approved discounted value.